SS Howard M. Hanna Jr.: 1913 storm

-On 8 November 1913 the Hanna was laden with a cargo of coal bound from Lorain, Ohio, to Fort William, entered Lake Huron in the early hours of November 9.
+On 8 November 1913 the Hanna, under command of Captain William Hagen was laden with a cargo of coal bound from Lorain, Ohio, to Fort William, entered Lake Huron in the early hours of November 9.
 The crew of Hanna had no idea that in a few hours, they would encounter the worst storm in Great Lakes history.
 While much larger ships sank, such as James Carruthers, the Hanna was caught in the trough of a large wave, rolled over, and was tossed ashore near Port Austin, Michigan.
 The Hanna sustained a lot of damage including smashed windows and various topside damage.
 The ship's hull cracked at the 17th hatch, was flooded aft, and the smokestack came crashing down over the aft deckhouse.
-All 25 crew members on board survived and were later rescued.
+All crew members and captain Hagen on board survived and were later rescued.
 The bad weather that winter made it impossible to refloat the ship until the following year.

 After the storm

 In 1914 the Hanna was taken to Collingwood then to Midland for major repairs.
 She did not sail until 1915 when she was purchased by the Great Lakes Transit Company and resumed service as SS Glenshee.
 On 13 October 1916 the ship grounded in the St. Mary's River.
 On 1 October 1926 the ship joined the Canada Steamship Lines fleet and was renamed Marquette.
 The following spring the vessel was renamed Goderich, and she continued to haul bulk cargoes.